 REGIONAL RESIDENT SENTIMENT SURVEY RESULTS

-KRT in partnership with the Interdisciplinary Research Team at the Applied Research & Innovation Centre of Selkirk College conducted a research project seeking to understand the resident’s level of comfort with visiting local businesses, travelling and welcoming visitors to their community as well as their travel intentions amid the COVID-19 pandemic.
+Between June 29 and July 5, 2020, KRT in partnership with the Interdisciplinary Research Team at the Applied Research & Innovation Centre of Selkirk College conducted a research project seeking to understand the resident’s level of comfort with visiting local businesses, travelling and welcoming visitors to their community.

 BC PUBLIC PERCEPTION